This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 They might just avoid animal products for any of the other reasons listed above.

-Sense veganism is more than a diet, and some vegans may not consume a healthy vegan diet, this reason is controversial.
+Sense veganism is more than a diet, and some vegans may not consume a healthy vegan diet, using health as a primarily motivation can be a slippery slope.

 It is theorized that if we “used” animals less, we might reduce the potential for animal derived diseases.